Image by anemoneprojectors

 (Co-author of How to Grow an EMERGENCY Garden)

-The common periwinkle plant is often spotted creeping down steep hillsides and banks, offering a green and growing affect in areas which might otherwise be bare.
+The common periwinkle plant (Vinca minor) is often spotted creeping down steep hillsides and banks, offering a green and growing affect in areas which might otherwise be bare.
 The periwinkle plant is exceptional as an erosion control specimen.
 Periwinkle is also used as a spreading shrub in USDA garden zones 4 to 8.
-Periwinkle is often also called vinca minor or creeping vinca.
+Periwinkle is often also called creeping vinca.

 Periwinkle is most often grown as a ground cover.
 The periwinkle plant takes its common name from the attractive blooms that dot the foliage in April to May, appearing in the color of periwinkle blue.
 More than 30 varieties of this plant exist, some with variegated foliage and other colors of blooms.
 When planting periwinkle, choose what best suits your landscape.